anilkumarbanti/Async-JS-Demo/README.md

 # Async-JS-Demo
-A demonstration of synchronous and asynchronous JavaScript concepts including callbacks, promises, and async/await with examples.
+This repository contains examples and explanations of various asynchronous programming concepts in JavaScript.
+It includes synchronous and asynchronous code, callbacks, promises, async/await, and a real-time project example demonstrating how to fetch and display user data from an API.